elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-is-congruence-maintained-in-reflections.md

 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content explains how congruence is maintained in reflections through isometric transformations, the line of reflection, the change in orientation, and the preservation of distances and angles.
+    This content explains how congruence is maintained in reflections through isometric transformations, discussing key aspects like the line of reflection, orientation changes, and the preservation of distances and angles.
   page_keywords: >-
-    congruence, reflections, isometric transformations, line of reflection, orientation, coordinates, distance preservation, geometric figures, lateral inversion, mirror image
+    congruence, reflections, isometric transformations, line of reflection, orientation, distances, geometrical figures, coordinates, lateral inversion, angles
 author: QuickTakes
 question: >-
     How is congruence maintained in reflections?